Amed Rosario Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.
+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs' 3.96 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.

-- Cubs pitchers combine to allow the first-fewest home runs in baseball (78 total, one per game).
+- Cubs pitchers combine to surrender 79 home runs (one per game), the second-fewest in the league.

-- The lefty's most recent time out was on Saturday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while allowing five hits.
+- His last time out came on Sunday against the St. Louis Cardinals, when the right-hander threw 3 1/3 innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.